Optimal regularity for Lagrangian mean curvature type equations: Introduction

 Each condition is also relevant to mean curvature flow.
 A Lagrangian submanifold $M\subset \mbb C^n$ has compatible normal and almost complex structures, $TM\bot J(TM)$, and it was shown by Smoczyk \cite{Sm} that this condition is preserved by mean curvature flow.
 Smoczyk-Wang \cite{SmW} showed that the convexity condition of the initial potential $D^2u(x)\ge 0$ is preserved by Lagrangian mean curvature flow in the compact periodic setting.
 In the general entire convex case, the preservation of convexity was reached in Chau-Chen-Yuan \cite{CCY13}.
+The convexity condition also allows solving the second boundary value problem in several cases \cite{BrW,WHB}; here, a convex solution of \eqref{LMC} is required to satisfy $Du(\Omega_1)=\Omega_2$ for prescribed uniformly convex, smooth domains $\Omega_i$; see also the construction by Huang \cite{H15} using Lagrangian mean curvature flow.
 Meanwhile, viscosity solutions are closed under mere uniform limits of the Lagrangian potential, see for example \cite[Proposition 2.9]{CC}.
 Self-similar solutions \eqref{self} arise as Type 1 blowup limits (minimal blowup rate) in mean curvature flows, while eternal solutions, such as translators \eqref{tran} and rotators \eqref{rotator}, arise from Type 2 blowup limits (larger blowup rate).

-Closely related to convexity $D^2u\ge 0$ is the supercriticality condition $|\theta(x)|\ge (n-2)\pi/2$.
+Closely related to convexity $D^2u\ge 0$ is the supercriticality condition $\theta(x)\ge (n-2)\pi/2$.
 If either convexity $D^2u\ge 0$ or supercriticality is imposed, then the level set $\{M:tr\arctan(M)=\theta\}$ is convex, and fails convexity if otherwise, as shown by Yuan in \cite{YY0}.
-The stronger condition $|\theta(x)|\ge(n-1)\pi/2$ even implies $D^2u\ge 0$.
+The stronger condition $\theta(x)\ge(n-1)\pi/2$ even implies $D^2u\ge 0$.
 Hessian estimates for constant critical and supercritical phase \eqref{s1} were established by Warren-Yuan \cite{WY9,WY} and Wang-Yuan \cite{WaY}; see also Li \cite{L}.
 By the Dirichlet problem solvability due to Caffarelli-Nirenberg-Spruck \cite{CNS} for constant critical or supercritical phases, these estimates yield interior regularity for \eqref{s1}.
 For $C^{1,1}$ supercritical phase $\psi=\psi(x)$, Hessian estimates were proved in \cite {AB} for solutions of (\ref{slag}), and the Dirichlet problem was solved in \cite[Theorem 1.1]{AB1}.
-The semiconvex $C^{1,1/3}$ solutions of Nadirashvili-Vl\u{a}du\c{t} \cite{NV} and Wang-Yuan \cite{WaY} have subcritical phases, so critical or supercritical phase is also an optimal condition.
+The semi-convex $C^{1,1/3}$ solutions of Nadirashvili-Vl\u{a}du\c{t} \cite{NV} and Wang-Yuan \cite{WangY} have subcritical phases, so critical or supercritical phase is also an optimal condition.